 You can dispute accounts you don't believe are accurate with the credit bureaus directly.
 They will investigate the account and must either verify it or delete it within 30 days.

 Get added as an authorized user

 If you know someone who has a credit card in good standing with no negative account activity ask them to add you to their account as an authorized user.
 The entire account history will be added to your credit profile which can increase your credit score.

 How Credit Scores are Calculated

-There are several factors that come into play when calculating your credit score.
+There are several factors that makeup how your credit scores are calculated.
 Let’s look at the five factors FICO, the credit scoring model used by lenders, uses to calculate scores.

-USDA home loans are a great program designed to development rural parts of the country.
-With no down payment and a low mortgage insurance rate, these loans are the best options for homebuyers that meet the requirements.
+USDA home loans are a great program designed to develop rural parts of the country.
+With no down payment and a low mortgage insurance rate, these loans are the best options for home buyers that meet the requirements.

 Do you have a 620 credit score and want to see if you qualify for a USDA loan?